Deadline for Fall/Year placements: April 15

 Sign up to receive emails about the program or if you have questions

-Cross-cultural Classroom Connections serves to promote global understanding in children through the volunteer efforts of UW study abroad students realizing the importance and value of influencing the way our next generation views the world and their role in it.
+Cross-cultural Classroom Connections serves to promote global understanding in children through the volunteer efforts of UW-Madison study abroad students realizing the importance and value of influencing the way our next generation views the world and their role in it.
 This program actively supports the Wisconsin Idea principle that education should influence and improve people’s lives beyond the university classroom.

 What is Cross-cultural Classroom Connections?